 Software companies have become tech teachers with how-to videos and eBooks.
 Even the financial industry has come up with apps, online knowledge centers, and other tools to help both individuals and business customers better meet their financial goals and to do it with a level of transparency and convenience that was unheard of 15 years ago.

-Great content, especially the dynamic, well thought out strategies, are showing consumers they deserve more.
+Great content, especially dynamic and well thought out content marketing strategies, are showing consumers they deserve more.

 Content Marketing Is Too Valuable for Both Consumers and Brands to Ever Go Away